Douglas Bader: Search for W3185

 The quest to find Bader's Spitfire, W3185, shed light on the demise of another famous wartime ace, Wilhelm Balthasar, Geschwaderkommodore of Jagdgeschwader 2 "Richthofen", who was killed in action on 3 July 1941 when his Bf 109F crashed into Ferme Goset, Wittes, France.
 It was recovered in March 2004.
-Later, in the summer 2004, a further aircraft was discovered in Widdebrouch.
+Later, in the summer 2004, a further aircraft was discovered in Widdebrouck.
 It was found to be that of a Bf 109F, flown by Unteroffizier Albert Schlager of JG 26, who was reported missing during Bader's last combat on 9 August 1941.
 A brief glimpse of hope was discovered later, when a Spitfire wreck was found.
 Inside was a flying helmet with the letters "DB" written on the top.
 It was later identified as a Spitfire IX, owing to the findings of a 20mm cannon (which Bader's Spitfire did not have), and ammunition dated as 1943.

 Bader's aircraft was not found.
 It is likely that it came down at Mont Dupil Farm near the French village of Blaringhem, possibly near Desprez sawmill.
 A French witness, Jacques Taffin, saw the Spitfire disintegrating as it came down.
 He thought it had been hit by anti-aircraft fire, but none was active in the area.
 There were also no Spitfire remains in the area.
 The lack of any remains was not surprising, owing to the Spitfire breaking up on its descent.
 Historians have also been misled as to the whereabouts of the Spitfire because of a mistake in the book Reach for the Sky, in which Bader stated his leg had been dug out from the wreckage but was damaged, indicating a definite crash site.
 Bader's leg had actually been found in an open field.